 The City of Santa Rosa operates two drinking water wells in east Santa Rosa during the high use summer and fall periods.
 The two wells have a combined output of 2.5 million gallons-per-day.
 Sodium hypochlorite or common bleach is added to Santa Rosa’s well supply for disinfection.
 The wells are very deep and have an average temperature of 80°F. Manganese exceeds secondary standards so a filter vessel removes it before it is delivered to customers.

 The Russian River watershed system has three main reservoirs, Lake Pillsbury, Lake Mendocino, and Lake Sonoma which replenishes the aquifer supplying the SCWA well systems located near Forestville.
 The natural filtration below the river removes organic material and turbidity leaving high-quality drinking water for over 600,000 residents of Sonoma and Marin counties.

 Each year, SCWA provides detailed sampling results for each of their water sources.
 Santa Rosa uses this sampling data to produce the federally mandated "Consumer Confidence Report" which Santa Rosa calls the Water Quality Report.
 Santa Rosa also utilizes local water well supplies that also must be analyzed.
 Those results are also included in their Consumer Confidence Report.
 Santa Rosa's Water Quality Reports are at the link to the left.
-Below are the last seven years of sampling data from SCWA and five years of results from Santa Rosa's Farmers Lane Water Treatment Plant:
+Below are the last seven years of sampling data from SCWA and from Santa Rosa's Farmers Lane Water Treatment Plant: